TempeHS/AIDriver_MicroPython_Challanges/docs/Challenge_1.md

 > [!Important]
 >
-> 1. You will find anything below 120 is not enough power to the wheels so they may not respond to lower values.
+> - Any value below 120 typically doesn't provide enough power to the wheels, so the motors may not respond reliably at lower speeds.
-> 2. high speed makes gives your system less time to make decisions and respond, you will find a speed around 200 optimal for all the challenges.
+> - Higher speeds give your robot less time to make decisions and react.
+> - A speed around 200 is generally optimal for completing all the challenges.

 ```python
 from time import sleep